 13. Express Yourself

-I highly recommend you take up journaling or just writing down your thoughts after every day.
+I highly recommend you try journaling or just writing down your thoughts after every day.
 If you’ve tried to solve problems in your head, you know it doesn’t work.
-Your mind is too scattered for that.

 You can have a conversation on paper, freewrite, and solve problems easily.
 It has the ability to change your life completely.